APPLICATION

 - A rotating tumbler

-- A rotating screw or twin-crew system
+- A rotating screw or twin-screw system

 PROCESS